 The best tablets for kids have educational apps, games, and videos; but what about safety?

 After all, a tablet has access to the Internet, which holds a slew of inappropriate information and online predators.
-In fact, there are about 750,000 predators online, according to the FBI.

 Knowing this, which tablet is the most suitable for kids?
 Better yet, which one will protect your kids from online predators, data tracking, and inappropriate Internet behavior?